Powerlearnproject/se-day1-assignment-clem297/README.md

 ANS:unit tests individual components or modules of software
-    intergration tests interaction between different components or subsystems acceptance tests the software against user requirementsto ensure it meets user needs their importance are taking measures such as code reviews,automated testing,cotinous intergration help identify and fix defects early in the development process leading to higher quality software products
+    intergration tests interaction between different components or subsystems acceptance tests the software against user requirementsto ensure it meets user needs their importance are taking measures such as code reviews,automated testing,cotinous intergration help identify and fix defects early in the development process leading to higher quality software products.

 #Part 2: Introduction to AI and Prompt Engineering